eferrao/iPhone-to-Ugly-Duckling/README.md

-# Millennials to Snake People
+# iPhone to Ugly Duckling

 Chrome extension that reveals the *real* truth behind Millennials.